Villarrealized/DigitalOceanSetup/README.md

 cd certs/LocalCertAuthority

 # Create a RSA-2048 key for generating the Root SSL certificate
-# You will be prompted for a passphrase that wou will need to enter
+# You will be prompted for a passphrase that you will need to enter
 # Each time that you use this key to generate a certificate
 openssl genrsa -des3 -out rootCA.key 2048